jayachandrav2102-bit/full_subtractor/README.md

 Result:

-Thus, the Full Adder and Full Subtractor circuits are designed and the truth tables is verified using Quartus software.
+Thus, Full Subtractor circuit are designed and the truth tables is verified using Quartus software.